 Once you have a constant temperature you can work on getting it down to between 12-18º C. The longer you plan on ageing your wine, the more important temperature becomes, but constant room temperature works fine for those with a fast turnover rate.

-You can drink it any time after it is ready for bottling.
-BUT, as a general rule even the cheapest of kits is better after 4 months ageing.
-Most premium whites start to develop their full complex flavours in the 4-6 month range and reds in the 6-8 month range.
-The kits with the crushed grapes seem to develop in the 8-12 month range but may peak closer to two years (depending on storage).
+You can drink your wine any time after it is ready for bottling, BUT as a general rule, even the cheapest kits are better after four months of ageing.
+Most premium whites start to develop their full complex flavours in 4-6 months and reds in 6-8 months.
+Kits with crushed grapes seem to develop in 8-12 months but may peak closer to two years, depending on storage.

 The bottom line is personal taste.
 When do you like it best?
 Every time you make a new type of kit, set aside one case of twelve bottles.
 While you can drink the rest of the batch any time you like, on the first Friday of every month, crack open a bottle from the test case and take notes on how you liked it.